Read about gaming machine entitlements including allocation and pricing.

 - consistent processes.

-OLGR within the Department of Justice and Regulation is the primary government point of reference for industry, community and government on liquor, gambling and racing matters.
-OLGR is responsible for the provision of strategic policy advice and support to the Minister for Consumer Affairs, Gaming and Liquor Regulation and the Minister for Racing.
+Gaming and Liquor is the primary government point of reference for industry, community and government on liquor and gambling matters.
+Gaming and Liquor is responsible for the provision of strategic policy advice and support to the Minister for Casino, Gaming and Liquor Regulation.

-OLGR’s responsibility for the State’s gambling portfolio encompasses conducting the following licensing processes under the Gambling Regulation Act 2003 on behalf of the Minister for Consumer Affairs, Gaming and Liquor Regulation:
+GLP’s responsibility for the State’s gambling portfolio encompasses conducting the following licensing processes under the Gambling Regulation Act 2003 on behalf of the Minister:

 - Public lotteries